benSepanski/breadthNPageInSYCL/README.md

 1. If you are not on campus, connect to the [UT VPN](https://wikis.utexas.edu/display/engritgpublic/Connecting+to+the+University+of+Texas+VPN).
 2. ssh into the machine by running `ssh <yourUsername>@tuxedo.oden.utexas.edu`.
 3. To see available NVIDIA GPUs, run `nvidia-smi`.
 You should see four Tesla K80s and two GeForce GTX 1080s.
 4. Installing Galois will depend on several modern compilers/libraries.
+   We will also need to be able to run cuda and SYCL code.
 We need to make sure the proper modules are loaded by running the following commands:

 ```bash